Dainichiseika

 Purchasing Policy

-Updated: April 1, 2019
+Established: April 1, 2019

-1. Selection of business partners and procurement items
+1. Selection of suppliers and procurement items

-2. Open-door policy
+2. Open door policy

 3. Fairness and compliance

-4. Protection of confidential information
+4. Safeguarding confidential information

-6. CSR Partnership
+6. CSR partnership

 Back to top